acharya8848/octo-adventure/README.md

 ```python
 C = TConnection("device", baudrate, timeout)
 ```
-The following fields have a default value associated with them and are utilized when no argument is supplied to the constructor.
+The following fields have a default value associated with them and are utilized when a value for the argument is not supplied to the constructor.
 <ul>
 	<li>baudrate: 115200</li>
 	<li>timeout: 1</li>